mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 'Thought process' of AI likely to be very different

 *   Simple vs Hard
-    -   people whose names have 'p' as first letter
+    -   people whose names have 'M' as first letter
-    -   people whose names have 't' as third letter
+    -   people whose names have 'R' as third letter

 *   Different algorithms
     -   page numbering